PGCert Deaf Education (International Pathway) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Study on the most pioneering deaf education course in the UK at a university that has been developing expertise in this area for 100 years.
+- Study on the most pioneering deaf education course in the UK at a university that has been developing expertise in this area for over 100 years.

 - Access the latest research about the wide-ranging impact of deafness on language acquisition, literacy, and holistic development.